Garcia Pleytes v. United States of America

 The families sued under the Federal Tort Claims Act to recover damages caused by the separation itself, as well as the physical and emotional injuries suffered by various plaintiffs during their time in detention.

 Plaintiffs filed suit on June 10, 2021 in the Northern District of California.
 On January 5, 2022, Defendant United States filed a motion to transfer the case to the District of Arizona.
 Defendants also moved to dismiss the case for lack of subject matter jurisdiction.
 On May 10, 2022, the district court denied Defendant’s motion to transfer and motion to dismiss.
 On May 24, 2022, Defendant filed its answer to the complaint; Defendant later amended the answer on July 29, 2022.
-As of February 2023, discovery is ongoing.
+After some pre-trial briefing, in July 2024 the parties submitted a joint notice of conditional settlement and stipulation to stay litigation.

 Documents: